arkency/reactjs_koans/README.md

   2. You must do exercises in given order.
   3. Try to not peak tests files!
 They contain spoilers.
   4. To run tests, use `npm run test-es6`

+## Additional resources:

+  * [React docs](https://facebook.github.io/react/docs/getting-started.html) - it's a great source of in-depth information about React.
+  * [Why keys are important in React](http://blog.arkency.com/2014/10/react-dot-js-and-dynamic-children-why-the-keys-are-important/) - great reading explaining the reason of React's keys.
+  * [Reactiflux](http://www.reactiflux.com/).
+User group on Slack.
+You can meet there a lot of people using React.
+There's a channel for begineers `needhelp`.